henninb/dotfiles/documents/music.md

+# music
-The Weekend - Wicked Games
+- The Weekend - Wicked Games
-Chris Stapleton - Tennessee Whiskey
+- Chris Stapleton - Tennessee Whiskey
-Keith Urban - Blue Aint Your Color
+- Keith Urban - Blue Aint Your Color
-Fergie - Big Girls Don't Cry
+- Fergie - Big Girls Don't Cry
-Adele We Could Have Had It All
+- Adele We Could Have Had It All